dineshnain00/CODING-SAMURAI-INTERNSHIP-TASK-/README.md

 Description: This project involves analyzing a small dataset, specifically sales data from a retail store.
 The focus is on basic descriptive statistics and creating visualizations like bar charts and pie charts.
 Skills: Data cleaning, basic statistics, and visualization using tools like Excel or Google Sheets.

-Linear Regression on Simple Dataset
+Project 2:Linear Regression on Simple Dataset
 Description: The goal of this project is to build a linear regression model using a simple dataset, such as predicting sales based on advertising spending.
 Skills: Understanding of regression analysis, Python, and the Scikit-learn library.

-Project 2: Data Analytics - Exploratory Data Analysis (EDA) on Titanic Dataset
+Project 3: Data Analytics - Exploratory Data Analysis (EDA) on Titanic Dataset
 Description: This project involves performing EDA on the Titanic dataset.
 It includes examining missing values, data distribution, and relationships between features, with basic visualizations like histograms and correlation heatmaps.
 Skills: Data wrangling, data visualization (Seaborn, Matplotlib), and a basic understanding of statistics.

-Project : Classification - Logistic Regression on the Titanic Dataset
+Project 4: Classification - Logistic Regression on the Titanic Dataset
 Description: The project requires building a logistic regression model to predict survival on the Titanic using passenger features such as age, sex, and class.
 Skills: Classification techniques, model evaluation, and feature engineering using Python and Scikit-learn.